cloudfoundry/diego-notes/proposals/docker_registry_caching.md

 - additional process and memory overhead
 - more complex provisioning (configuration, scripts, manifests)
-- root access or priviliged container
+- root access **and** priviliged container

+Docker daemon requires container root access to mount its graph root.
+Privileged container is required to access files owned by the real `root` user which has different user id (uid).
+The daemon tries to create:
+- `/dev/mapper` - debug
+- `/etc/docker` - fatal